Djimovanberlo/CSS-frontend-masters/notes.md

 ## Choreography

-Animations and transitions that coordinate with one another
+Animations and transitions that coordinate with one another.

 ---